Sign In / Sign Out

 The merge (or integration) between the two programs occurs when students select their Career Focus classes for the bachelor’s program.
-The Career Focus courses will be 500-level graduate courses and will apply toward the 30-hour master’s degree (in addition to applying toward the 120-hour bachelor’s degree).
-Once the bachelor’s degree is completed, students will need an additional 20 credit hours to earn the master’s degree.
+The Career Focus courses will include 500-level graduate courses and will apply toward the 30-hour master’s degree (in addition to applying toward the 120-hour bachelor’s degree).
+Once the bachelor’s degree is completed, students will need an additional 21 credit hours to earn the master’s degree.

 *Courses can only be eligible for double counting after acceptance into the 4+1.

 Students interested in this program must meet the following eligibility requirements: